 Common Medical Errors Made by Nurses

-Medication Errors are one of the most common errors made in hospital and care facilities.
-This could for many reasons: system errors, mislabeled medication, poor labeling, incorrect prescriptions, and unrecognized allergies or interactions with other medications.
+Medication Errors are one of the most common errors made in hospitals and care facilities.
+This could be for many reasons: system errors, mislabeled medication, poor labeling, incorrect prescriptions, and unrecognized allergies or interactions with other medications.

 Falling is the leading cause of injury and death in older people and affects one out of three adults aged 65 and older each year according to the Centers for Disease Control.
 Just the slightest of falls can cause serious injuries.
 A lack of checking in on patients at timely intervals may cause some patients to try and help themselves out of bed, even those who are too weak or too sick and need assistance.

 Infections are a common problem within hospitals.
 The Centers for Disease Control reported that hospital infections account for 99,000 deaths in America per year.
 Hygiene is one of the most vital practices for nursing staff.
 If nurses do not practice strict hand hygiene, infections are easily spread and can be fatal, especially if those infections are not recognized and treated quickly.

 Documentation Errors are more common than people realize.
 Recording information relating to a patient is a very important part of being a nurse and is an essential part of the job.
 It is critically vital that a nurse records a patient’s health and drug information, medications they’ve been given, any discontinued medications, reactions to certain medications, changes in a patient’s condition, or any other pertinent information that should be in the patient’s chart.